McConnell on US-Iran strategy: ‘Let’s not screw it up’

 “I look forward to hearing our colleagues who want to quibble over the word ‘imminent’ explain just how close we should let the terrorists come to killing more Americans before we defend ourselves,” McConnell said.

+Kaine said late Monday that the bipartisan resolution “clearly states that America can always defend itself,” but added: ”We don’t think that this president — or any president — should send our troops into war without a vote of Congress.”

-Senate Democratic Leader Chuck Schumer said Monday that the administration’s lack of transparency on Iran is “completely unacceptable.”
+Senate Democratic leader Chuck Schumer said the administration’s lack of transparency on Iran is “completely unacceptable.”

-While Trump “has promised to keep us out of endless wars in the Middle East, his actions have moved us closer to exactly such a war — making the American people and American forces less safe,” Schumer said.
+While Trump “has promised to keep us out of endless wars in the Middle East, his actions have moved us closer to exactly such a war — making the American people and American forces less safe,” Schumer said Monday.

 Two Republican senators, Mike Lee of Utah and and Rand Paul of Kentucky, have signed on as co-sponsors of Kaine’s resolution, which also is co-sponsored by Illinois Democratic Sen. Dick Durbin.